WindingSnow/21-ReactJs-Projects/README.md

 - <strong> E-commerce website clone with functionalities </strong> - You can create a clone of your favourite e-commerce shopping website with some functionalities such as <b> Add to Cart</b>, <b>Price Calculator </b> etc. This project will be ideal to add in your resume/portfolio. *** ⚠ Warning: Use it for only learning purpose to avoid copyright ⚠ ***

+- <strong> Advanced Calculator </strong> - If you remember, there was a <b> basic calculator </b> project in the list of easy projects.
+This project is very similar to the first one, the difference being that you can add more features and functionalities such as multiplication, division, square, cube etc.

+- <strong> Currency Converter App </strong> - You can create a Currency converter app in ReactJs.
+You can start off by adding converting some of the most popular types of currency used, then if you want you can also convert other currencies.

+- <strong> Password Generator App </strong> - You can create a very powerful password generator app with ReactJs and JavaScript.
+It can be turn out to be very beneficial for your users as finding and remembering a strong password is very difficult.
+You can also add this project in your resume/portfolio.

+- <strong> Random Joke Generator </strong> - Creating a Joke generator can be very entertaining for your users.
+You can fetch the content for the joke from an API using JavaScript, displlay it and style it using CSS.

 #### Area under maintainance 🚧👷🏻‍♂️ More Projects coming soon